-The Board held 10 ordinary board meetings in 2023, of which one was a strategy seminar over 2 days.
-In addition, the Board held a voluntary board seminar about ESG.
-Three board meetings were held via Teams and one board meeting was held as a hybrid meeting.
+The Board held 10 ordinary board meetings in 2024, including a two-day strategy seminar.
+In addition, the

+Board held two extraordinary board meetings, and voluntary board seminars about insurance economics, artificial intelligence and audit committee effectiveness.
+Four board meetings were held via Teams.

 In accordance with Norwegian law, the Board has three board committees: the remuneration committee, the audit committee and the risk committee.
 The board committees prepare the Board's consideration of matters and do not have decision-making authority.
-In the Board's opinion, the preparatory work done in the board committees increases the efficiency of the board proceedings and adds value for both the board of directors and the company.
-For more information about the board committee's mandates and composition, please see our annual report or webpages at www.gjensidige.com.
+In the Board's opinion, the preparatory work done in the board committees increases the efficiency of the board proceedings and adds value for both the Board and the company.
+For more information about the board committees, please see our annual report or webpages at www.gjensidige.com.